jbavari/jbavari.github.io/source/_posts/2013-11-30-automating-phonegap-builds-with-grunt.markdown

 ### What usually happens

-"Hey can we please get a new build out to test with?" - Datachomp
+"Hey can we please get a new build out to test with?" - DataChomp
 "Yea, give me a few minutes to get the build out." - DevDweeb
-"Ok, lemme know when" - Datachomp
+"Ok, lemme know when" - DataChomp
 --30 minutes later--
-"Hows that build coming?" - Datachomp
+"Hows that build coming?" - DataChomp
 "Oh man.. not sure.. something messed up along the way.
 It'll be a bit more" - DevDweeb
 --waits a bit more---
 "Nevermind.
-I figured it out." - Datachomp
+I figured it out." - DataChomp
 "Ok whew, cuz it will be a bit more" - DevDweeb

 ### What I wish would happen

-"Hey can we please get a new build out to test with?" - Datachomp
+"Hey can we please get a new build out to test with?" - DataChomp
 "That was done an hour ago, sir" - Jenkins

 ### What is the prob, bob